lorin/resilience-engineering/README.md

 * [Automation, interaction, complexity, and failure: A case study]
 * [Human Performance in Anesthesia]
 * [Two years before the mast: Learning how to learn about patient safety](https://www.researchgate.net/publication/285346573_Two_years_before_the_mast_Learning_how_to_learn_about_patient_safety)
+* [Resilience is not control: healthcare, crisis management, and ICT]
+* [Taking Things in One’s Stride: Cognitive Features of Two Resilient Performances]

 [Behind Human Error]: https://www.amazon.com/Behind-Human-Error-David-Woods/dp/0754678342
 [Cognitive consequences of clumsy automation on high workload, high consequence human performance]: https://ntrs.nasa.gov/search.jsp?R=19910011398